caebwallace/caeb-autolend/README.md

 **Individual asset config**

-That section is to configure each asset individually
+That section is to configure each asset individually.

+PLEASE BE VERY CAREFULL WITH AUTO CONVERT FEATURE : you can have fees and if you're in a bear market, the user will borrow your asset to short it.
+=> So you'll earn a little amount of asset, but the price will go down, so your balance will be negative.

+**I RECOMMEND TO DISABLE THAT FEATURE AND USE IT AT YOUR OWN RISKS**

 ```
 "assets": {